kreativkombinat/eisley/README.md

 eisley
 ======

-This repository holds the configuration and site packages for the eisley static website.
+This repository holds the configuration and packages for the static website.